 This renowned annual Surrey festival was founded in 1905 by Evangeline Farrer and Margaret Vaughan Williams, whose famous brother Ralph was Festival Conductor for nearly 50 years.

 Around 600 singers from 12 local choirs compete over the Festival's three days.
 In the morning the choirs of each group, with their own conductors, participate in friendly competition singing in the set pieces and passages from the main works.
 These competitions are open to the public on purchase of a programme (price £2.00).

 The choirs unite for the afternoon rehearsal, when they are joined by professional soloists and the orchestra.
-This year, BBCS will be performing on Saturday 13 April - you can hear the competitive classes during the morning session, and join us for a performance of Bach Magnificat and Haydn The Creation (Part I) at 7.30pm, sung by all the choirs in our division and conducted by Festival Conductor Jonathan Willcocks.
+This year, BBCS will be performing on Thursday 16th April - you can hear the competitive classes during the morning session, and join us for a performance of Vaughan William's A Sea Symphony at 7.30pm, sung by all the choirs in our division and conducted by Festival Conductor Jonathan Willcocks.